dtabas/eep555uw/_pages/about.md

 ---

-This page contains links to all homework assignments and solutions as they are posted for [EE P 555: Data Science for Power Systems](https://zhangbaosen.github.io/teaching/EE555).
+This page contains links to all programming assignments and solutions as they are posted for [EE P 555: Data Science for Power Systems](https://zhangbaosen.github.io/teaching/EE555).
 The content was created by Chase Dowling for EE 559, Spring 2019 and modified by Daniel Tabas.

 Homework assignments can be downloaded individually from [https://github.com/dtabas/ee555](https://github.com/dtabas/ee555) or they can pulled via a Git client.
 Git is a version control tool for software engineering, but is great for making your code available to a broader audience.
 If you've downloaded Git, to clone (initialize a repository and download) a repository from command line, say from your school directory for example: